-Ben Power Irish Traditional Music and Dance, Ethnomusicology
+Ben Power Irish and Border Country Traditional Music and Dance, Ethnomusicology

 The Gallowglass Collective Pete Polansky, fiddle, bodhrán Mikey Prine, step dance

 Ben Power, flute, pipes, song